-The American Express Gold Card is a fantastic card for lovers of food and travel.
+The American Express Gold Card is a fantastic charge card for lovers of food and travel.
 Formerly known as the Premier Rewards Gold Card, this card was revamped in 2018 to much acclaim.
-Amex raised the card’s annual fee to $250 (NOT waived the first year), made it’s earning structure more powerful, and added some new benefits.
+Amex raised the card’s annual fee to $250 (NOT waived the first year), made it’s earning structure more powerful, and added some new benefits in the revamp.

-The Gold Card is the most lucrative card for those who want to earn Membership Rewards (MR) points.
-That’s because it has the some of Amex’s highest bonus category multipliers in two useful categories.
-Plus, it’s one of the best-earning mid-tier cards on the market.
-This makes it a great option for those who want to earn points but not pay an annual fee over $450.
+Furthermore, the Gold Card is the most lucrative Membership Rewards (MR) points-earning card.
+That is because it has the some of American Express’ highest bonus category multipliers in two useful categories.
+Plus, it’s one of the best-earning mid-tier cards in the industry.
+This makes it a great option for those who want to earn points but not pay an annual fee over $500.

-The Gold Card earns 4x MR points at Restaurants worldwide and at Grocery Stores in the United States.
+The American Express Gold Card earns 4x MR points at Restaurants worldwide and at Grocery Stores stateside.
 But the 4x points are limited to the first $25,000 in purchases per year.
-It also earns 3x points on amextravel.com purchases and only one point per dollar on non-bonus spend.
+Fortunately, $25,000 is a high number for those two expenses.
+Most American families spend much less than that per year within those categories.
+The Gold Card also earns 3x points on amextravel.com purchases and only one point per dollar on non-bonus spend.

 Furthermore, the Gold Card has a public sign-up bonus worth 35,000 MR points.
-You can earn it after spending $4,000 within the first 3 months.
-The minimum spend requirement used to be just $2,000 within the first three months.
-But Amex doubled it to $4,000 in October 2019 to better align with competitors.
+You can earn it after spending $4,000 within the first three months.
+The minimum spend requirement used to be just $2,000.
+But Amex doubled it to $4,000 in October 2019 after the Green Card was revamped.
 Unfortunately, this makes the Gold Card’s bonus much less desirable than it used to be.
-I wish Amex would raise the number of points to at least 50,000.
+I wish Amex would raise the number of points offered to the public to at least 50,000.
 This way, the bonus will be more valuable and competitive.

 Earning points is fantastic, but points earned are useless if you cannot redeem them for anything of value.
 Amex has multiple options for redemption: